Hurricane Dorian: Meteorological history

+†Strength refers to maximum sustained wind speed upon striking land.

 Records

 With sustained winds of 185 mph (295 km/h), Dorian is the strongest hurricane on record to strike The Bahamas since records began in 1851.

 Dorian is tied with the 1935 Labor Day hurricane and Hurricane Melissa in 2025 for the highest sustained winds at landfall in an Atlantic hurricane; by the same metric, it is also the strongest Atlantic hurricane since Wilma in 2005.
 By central pressure, it was the fifth lowest pressure of a hurricane at landfall.
 Dorian is one of only two Category 5 hurricanes to make landfall on the Abaco Islands, the other having occurred in 1932, and is the only such storm on record to have impacted Grand Bahama.
 With Dorian, 2019 became the fourth consecutive year to produce at least one Category 5 hurricane in the North Atlantic.

 Additionally, Dorian featured the highest sustained winds in an Atlantic hurricane recorded at latitude (26.6°N), and was the strongest Atlantic-basin hurricane ever detected outside of the tropics, surpassing Hurricane Irma.
 Dorian also tracked the least distance in a 24-hour period recorded for an Atlantic major hurricane since Hurricane Betsy in 1965.
 The storm impacted a single land area as a Category 5 hurricane for the longest duration recorded in the Atlantic basin, with portions of Dorian's eyewall striking Great Abaco Island and Grand Bahama with Category 5 winds for about 22 hours.